Britannia Panopticon Music Hall

 Britannia Panopticon Music Hall tours

-The Britannia Panopticon Music Hall is currently operated as a museum with various artefacts on display from the Panopticon’s vibrant past.
+The Britannia Panopticon Music Hall is currently operated as a venue with various artefacts on display from the Panopticon’s vibrant past.
 Visitors will be treated to a menagerie of music hall memorabilia including Spidora, and upon special request may even listen to an original pianola.
-Visitors will also have an opportunity to browse a fascinating shop of music hall souvenirs and memorabilia.
+Visitors will also have an opportunity to browse a fascinating array of music hall souvenirs and memorabilia.

 How to get there